About me

 How can I help you?

-Hi, I'm Caitlin.
-Individually or as part of a couple we all go through times in our life where we may struggle or find things difficult.
-I support people seeking therapy for many reasons – difficulties in relationships (romantic, familial, friendships), anxiety, depression, recovering from trauma, loss and bereavement.
+Individually or as part of a couple we can all go through times in our life where we may struggle, experience difficulties or just find things hard.
+I support people seeking therapy for many reasons – difficulties in relationships (romantic, familial, friendships), anxiety (whether that is a generalised anxiety disorder or relates to a specific issue), depression, experiencing low self esteem or confidence, recovering from trauma, bereavement, loss, stress, feelings of overwhelm and burn out .

 How counselling can help: